gianpierodiblasi/josetta/README.md

 - conventions
   - first golden rule, write Java code as if you are writing ES6 code
   - always use the "this." prefix to reference a parameter or a method
   - always use the "ClassName." prefix to reference a static parameter or a static method
-  - if you want to create a class or a method but you don't want the class/method to be transpiled then prefix its name with ***$*** symbol;
-    in the transpilation phase the class/method ***$***<class/method-name> will be replaced with <class/method-name>
 - covered features
   - imports (they are omitted)
   - generics (they are omitted)